 According to a popular urban legend, the monument was discovered by a local.
 Back until the 1970s, people lived all over the place!
 There were at least ten houses, and a big sports playground.
 As the story goes, one of the people living there, while digging in his back yard, found parts of the seats.
 He called the authorities, and that’s how it all began!

 The year excavations began was 1968.
 Exactly ten years later, it was opened to the public as a cultural monument.
 (People were provided with new homes, of course).
 Nowadays, it is a popular destination for visitors seeking both leisure and knowledge of the city’s past, as well as an active venue, where all kinds of performances take place every year.
-There is a small entrance fee for going in when there is nothing happening here.
+You can visit the Ancient Theater and 8 more sites and museums for free if you have Plovdiv City Card.
+Otherwise, there is a small entrance fee for going in when there is nothing happening here.
 But do consider watching a performance in this ancient place – that’s a very unique experience.
 And another reason to visit Plovdiv.

 The Roman theatre is also a favourite stop of the Free Plovdiv Tour since it’s a beautiful part of our rich Roman heritage.